Let Language Constrain Geometry:

-Vision–Language Models as Differentiable Semantic and Spatial Rewards for Text-to-3D Generation
+Vision–Language Models as Semantic and Spatial Critics for 3D Generation

 Abstract